mmomtchev/Forez/README.md

 Thus, both armies shared the same funding and left about the same time.

-The army to the Holy Land assembled in Marseille - a fact mentioned both by Erakles and [#7].
+The army to the Holy Land assembled in Marseille - a fact mentioned both by Eracles and [#7].

 (!!check the exact route of the army going to Constantinople!!)